 The Museum has 9 exhibition rooms and holds the most representative pieces of the three Colombian Military Forces: Army, Navy and Air Force.
 Its collection comes from the material of the former Weapons Museum of the Military Academy "José María Córdova" founded in 1956.

-Since its opening in 1982, the Museum answers to the 5th Department of the General Staff of the General Command of the Military Forces (currently Joint Integral Action).
+Since its opening in 1982, the Museum depends on the 5th Department of the General Staff of the General Command of the Military Forces (currently Joint Integral Action).
 Since 2011 and with the creation of the Administrative Office of History of the Military Forces, the Military Museum of Colombia is regulated by the General Command of the Military Forces Adjutancy.

 Perfectly organized in its exhibition, the history of the Military Forces is told from its origins, and it is exhibited in the rooms which display the collection of elements that offer visitors a historical delight in the chronological exhibition, the written information and the explanation of the specialized guided tour.

 In order to carry out with this important duty, the Museum has a staff composed of officers, non-commissioned officers, soldiers and civilians who are assigned by each of the Military Forces.
-The museum guides are wounded in action soldiers who have been trained in the collection and museum-related tasks as well as customer service skills.
+The museum guides are wounded in action soldiers who have studied the collection and museum-related tasks as well as customer service skills.

-Since its opening, the Military Museum has sought to make of its facilities a classroom, special painting workshops temporary exhibitions, recreational activities, and other events are organized in order to strengthen the experience of our visitors, from kindergarten children, schools, and universities.
+Since its opening, the Military Museum has sought to make of its facilities a classroom, temporary exhibitions display, recreational activities, and other events organized in order to strengthen the experience of our visitors, from kindergarten children, schools, and universities, adults, and the elderly.

-Since its construction in the seventeenth century, the facilities of the Military Museum have witnessed the writing of the pages of the history of our country.
+Since its construction in the 17th century, the facilities of the Military Museum have witnessed the writing of the pages of history in our country.
 Today that legacy is protected by the Military Forces, since in this place full of history and it is told how the men and women who maintain the democracy in our country, and how crucial their participation was in the construction of that nation-state called Colombia.